 Please contact the Visitor’s Center at (212) 854-4900 to arrange a tour.
 Columbia GSAS does not offer open house meetings.
 You may visit the GSAS Admissions Office (107 Low Library) between 9:00 a.m. and 5:00 p.m.
 Monday through Friday for assistance with any questions regarding the admissions process.

-As a rule, interviews are not part of the application process for GSAS departments.
+GSAS does not schedule applicant interviews.
 If faculty members wish to schedule an interview, they will contact you directly.